vulcancreative/chinwag-ruby/README.md

 Typically the easiest way to [generate output](Generation) is to simply use one of the library's embedded dictionaries -- either `Seussian` or `Latin`.

+These are installed programmatically, and have their own specific method for access.
+This is advantageous when utilizing multiple dicitonaries and caching to a global is not an option, as IO bottlenecking isn't a factor.

 	EXAMPLE IN
 	require 'chinwag'